 Back to Attorneys

-Jaqueline is a mentor with the Legal Education Access Pipeline and Mexican American Bar Association.
+Jaqueline is a mentor with the Legal Education Access Pipeline.
+She is a member of the Latina Lawyers Bar Association.

 • Construction – Public Works